maxdiluca/virtualrealitylab/content/authors/P_Hasan_Alshaban/index.md

   - Project Students
 ---

 Hasan Alshaban is an Artificial Intelligence and Computer Science student at the University of Birmingham.
-His public profile notes experience with Aramco and an interest in the intersection of machine intelligence and computing.
+He has experience with Aramco and is interested in the intersection of machine intelligence and applied computing.